apache/arrow-cookbook/python/source/flight.rst

 Then we expose :meth:`pyarrow.flight.FlightServerBase.do_get` which is in charge of actually fetching the exposed data streams and sending them to the client.

-Allowing to list and dowload data streams would be pretty useless if we didn't expose a way to create them, this is the responsability of :meth:`pyarrow.flight.FlightServerBase.do_put` which is in charge of receiving new data from the client and dealing with it (in this case saving it into a parquet file)
+Allowing to list and download data streams would be pretty useless if we didn't expose a way to create them, this is the responsibility of :meth:`pyarrow.flight.FlightServerBase.do_put` which is in charge of receiving new data from the client and dealing with it (in this case saving it into a parquet file)